saikarnan94/MiraInterviewNotesApp/README.md

 Please do the following when editing this project:

-1. Fork the project using GitHub
+1. Clone the repo to your device
-2. Clone the repo to your device.
+2. Commit the existing contents to a new GitHub repo
 3. `npm install` to install all package dependencies
 4. `quasar dev` will run a dev server on localhost.
 Your browser should automatically open
 5. Perform any fixes/changes as required (hint: find all usages of "hint" or "todo" to discover some tasks to complete)